ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

     (:>) :: a -> Vec n a -> Vec (Succ n) a
   infixr 5 :>

   data exists n.
 VecE a = forall n.
-MkVecE (Vec n a)
+MkVecE { unVecE :: Vec n a }

   vec2E :: forall a n.
 Vec n a -> exists n.
 VecE a vec2E = MkVecE